-Inclusion of certain short-term FX transactions in the institutional foreign exchange market including, the types of derivatives parties referred to in paragraphs (a) to (m) and (q) of the definition of eligible derivatives party.
+Inclusion of certain short-term FX transactions in the institutional foreign exchange market

+The wholesale foreign exchange market is a global over-the-counter market made up of a broad subset of market participants, including, the types of derivatives parties referred to in paragraphs (a) to (m) and (q) of the definition of eligible derivatives party.
 Specifically, this includes banks, central banks, supranational and quasi-government organizations, investment funds, pension funds, insurance companies, investment dealers, payment remittance and money services businesses, proprietary trading firms, benchmark and trading execution providers, as well as large multinational corporates with global treasury operations (wholesale FX market participants).
 These wholesale FX market participants transact short-term FX with other wholesale FX market participants.
 As wholesale FX market participants, Canadian financial institutions typically transact short-term FX as market maker, as well as for hedging, speculation and operational purposes.